(Last Updated on : 31/05/2017)

 Batala was founded by Raja Ram Deo, a Bhati Rajput

 , in 1465 AD.
 It was founded during the rule of Bahlul Lodi

 , on a piece of land donated by Tatar Khan, the Governor of Lahore.
-Later Shamsher Khan received the area in Jagir from Akbar
+After that, Shamsher Khan received the jagir

 Economy of Batala

 centre and agricultural marketplace.
 In modern days, Batala produced C. I. Casting, mechanical and agricultural machinery.
 The area is well developed with the sugar refining

 From the medieval era, Batala had 12 major gateways that served as entrance and exit, to and from the city.
 These gates are locally popular by their original names, like Ohri Gate, Sheran wala Gate, Bhandari Gate, Thathiari Gate, Khajuri Gate etc. Batala was incorporated in the Indian state

 .
 Some of the places are associated with the historical significance.

 are Jal Mahal and Maharaja Sher Singh's Palace, which were constructed by the king.
 The Palace